Integrated Accessibility Standards Policy

 6.3 – Training

-The Township will train all employees and volunteers on this policy and the Ontario Human Rights Code.
+The Municipality will train all employees and volunteers on this policy and the Ontario Human Rights Code.
 Training will be provided by January 1, 2014 for existing employees.
 New employees will be trained as soon as practical following hiring or where there may be a change in duties that affects employment status.
 Records of the training shall be kept noting who was trained and when they were trained.

 7.0 Specific Requirements